 The Locate pane appears.

-- In the Locate pane, click the Options drop-down arrow to see your locate providers.
-Confirm that ArcGIS Geocoding service is included in the list and that it is enabled.
+- In the Locate pane, click Options to see your locate providers.
+Confirm that ArcGIS World Geocoding Service is included in the list and that it is enabled.

 A locate provider finds map locations from text descriptions or spatial coordinates.
-Default locate providers with ArcGIS Pro include XY provider and ArcGIS Geocoding service.
+Default locate providers with ArcGIS Pro include XY provider and ArcGIS World Geocoding Service.

 - Click Options again to collapse the list.